staylor/wp-graphql/README.md

 `wp-graphql` is a step towards making isomorphic apps written in JS use data from a WordPress instance, via read-only data from the REST API, easy and painless.
 You don't have to worry about fetching data.
 Relay's data requirements are declarative - the complicated bits are resolved for you.

+## Ok, what is next?

+There will be changes to this project to support Relay idioms, and there will be a companion project that bootstraps Relay on top of [kyt](https://github.com/nytimes/kyt), React, Relay, React Router, CSS Modules, and Webpack - all tools needed to make awesome isomorphic apps.